Bataan Nuclear Power Plant: Controversy

 Two proposals were submitted by General Electric and Westinghouse Electric.
-General Electric submitted a proposal containing detailed specifications of the nuclear plant and estimated it to cost US$700 million.
-On the other hand, Westinghouse submitted a lower cost estimate of US$500 million, but the proposal did not contain any detail or specification.
-The presidential committee tasked to oversee the project preferred General Electric's proposal, but this was overruled by Marcos in June 1974, who signed a letter of intent awarding the project to Westinghouse, despite the absence of any specifications on their proposal.
-Similarly, Marcos disregarded the advice of the National Power Corporation, the government-owned and controlled corporation responsible for electricity in the country.
+General Electric submitted a proposal containing detailed specifications of the nuclear plant and an estimated US$700 million cost.
+Westinghouse submitted a lower cost estimate of US$500 million, but the proposal did not contain any detail or specification.
+The presidential committee tasked to oversee the project preferred General Electric's proposal.
+This was overruled by Marcos in June 1974, who signed a letter of intent awarding the project to Westinghouse, despite the absence of any specifications on their proposal.
+Similarly, Marcos disregarded the advice of the National Power Corporation, the government-owned and controlled corporation responsible for electricity in the Philippines.

-The project was plagued with problems throughout construction, including location, welding, cabling, pipes and valves, permits, and kickbacks, as well as setbacks such as the decline of Marcos's influence and the incident at the Three Mile Island nuclear reactor.
+The project was plagued with problems during construction, including the location, welding, cabling, pipes and valves, permits, and kickbacks, and setbacks such as the decline of Marcos's influence and the incident at the Three Mile Island nuclear reactor.
 By March 1975, Westinghouse's cost estimate ballooned to US$1.2 billion without much explanation.
-The final cost was $2.2 billion for a single reactor producing half the power of the original proposal.
-Many problems identified in earlier stages remained throughout construction, as reported by inspectors though denied by Westinghouse.
-To provide context, the Philippine economy in 1976 only had a GDP of US$17 billion and a government budget of US$1.5 billion, as such the burden to the economy for one single project was deemed too heavy.
-The BNPP would be responsible to 10% of the country's external debt.
+The final cost was $2.2 billion for a single reactor, producing half the power of the original proposal.

+Many problems identified in earlier stages remained throughout construction, as reported by inspectors, though denied by Westinghouse.
+In 1976, the Philippine economy only had a GDP of US$17 billion and a government budget of US$1.5 billion.
+As such, the burden to the economy for a single project was deemed too heavy.
+The power plant would be responsible for 10% of the Philippine's external debt.

-The PCGG would later order Marcos crony Herminio Disini to return US$50.6 million in commissions he earned from the deal.
-Marcos on the other hand received US$80 million in kickback from the project.
-The Office of the Solicitor General would also file that Marcos return PHP22.2 billion to the government for his conspiracy with Disini to defraud the government.
-In 2021, the Supreme Court of the Philippines would order Disini, through his estate, to pay back the government over PHP1 billion in damages, affirming a 2012 Sandiganbayan decision.
+The Presidential Commission on Good Government (PCGG) later ordered Marcos crony Herminio Disini to return US$50.6 million in commissions he earned from the deal.
+Marcos received US$80 million in kickback from the project.
+The Office of the Solicitor General ruled that Marcos return ₱22.2 billion to the government for his conspiracy with Disini to defraud the government.
+In 2021, the Supreme Court of the Philippines ordered Disini, through his estate, to pay back the government over ₱1 billion in damages, affirming a 2012 Sandiganbayan decision.

+In August 2023, the Supreme Court of the Philippines reduced from ₱1 billion to ₱100 million the temperate damages that Herminio T. Disini estate must pay for brokering the 1974 deal behind the now mothballed $2.3-billion Bataan Nuclear Power Plant.